Bitty McLean: Career

-In 2017, he and producer Guillaume Bougard traveled to Philadelphia to deliver lectures at the Westphal School of Music at Drexel University, consistently ranked as one of the top music programs in the US, to present Jamaican music production techniques, as well as to start working on a new soul music project in collaboration with New York based publishing powerhouse Reservoir.
+In 2017, he and producer Guillaume Bougard traveled to Philadelphia to deliver lectures at the Westphal School of Music at Drexel University, consistently ranked as one of the top music programs in the US, to present Jamaican music production techniques, as well as to start working on a new soul music project in collaboration with New York based publishing house Reservoir.
 In 2018, he released the album Love Restart.
-The LP features 6 extended mixes of previously unreleased tracks, while the CD edition features the same 6 tracks in their regular length plus 5 extra songs.
-The digital edition features the 6 extended mixes from the LP and the 5 other tracks from the CD.
-Produced with Sly & Robbie and Guillaume Bougard, and mastered at Abbey Road, Love Restart came out August 21, 2018 on TABOU1's bandcamp store and was distributed worldwide from September 2018.
+The LP featured six extended mixes of previously unreleased tracks, while the CD edition features the same six tracks in their regular length plus five extra songs.
+The digital edition features the six extended mixes from the LP and the five other tracks from the CD.
+Produced with Sly & Robbie and Guillaume Bougard, and mastered at Abbey Road Studios, Love Restart came out on August 21, 2018 on TABOU1's bandcamp store and was distributed worldwide from September 2018.
 McLean toured Europe with Sly & Robbie in August 2018 to promote the new album.

-Following Robbie Shakespeare's passing in December 2021, Bitty McLean put the soul project on the back burner and recorded an album over riddims produced by Sly Dunbar and Robbie Shakespeare as a tribute to Robbie.
-This 11 track album is to be released in the second half of 2022.
+Following Robbie Shakespeare's death in December 2021, McLean put the soul project on the back burner and recorded an album over riddims produced by Dunbar and Shakespeare as a tribute to the latter.
+This 11 track album was released in 2022.